 Portable projectors have significantly improved over the past few years, and now it's easier than ever to get one that doesn’t compromise brightness or picture quality.
-Our picks for the best portable projectors provide an ideal balance between the best home theater projectors and the best pocket projectors.
+Our picks for the best portable projectors provide an ideal balance between the best home theater projectors and the best mini projectors.

 The LG PF50KA CineBeam Projector is our top choice because it brings the best of both worlds together.
 It has solid image quality and is significantly brighter than the competition.
 Combine that with its compact size, and the PF50KA really does feel like bringing a home theater projector with you.

 The PF50KA also comes with LG’s Smart TV platform, so you can stream Netflix and Hulu directly from the projector without the need to connect to another device.

 If you need to connect to something else, though, there are plenty of options.
 Many portable projectors are limited on their I/O, but the PF50KA has a plethora of ports.
 You will find an ethernet port, two HDMI slots, and a USB-C port, as well a headphone/speaker jack.
 It even has a coax port to hook up cable service.

 Wireless connections also abound on the PF50KA, with Bluetooth connectivity for speakers and headphones, as well as screen mirroring for viewing whatever's on your mobile devices.

 Best brightness in a mini projector